Bringing agents to Slack transforms how your team learns and adopts AI automation:

 Only one agent can be active per channel.
 If the wrong agent is responding:

-- Check active agent:
+Check active agent: /gummie active

-/gummie active - Remove current agent:
+Remove current agent: /gummie remove

-/gummie add [correct-agent-id]
+Add correct agent: /gummie add [correct-agent-id]

 Can't Add Agent to Channel